 Diversify Your Monetization Strategy

 Finally, part of becoming a successful YouTuber is also reviewing your monetization strategy.
-To begin with, your biggest goal will be to hit the threshold to join the YouTube Partner Program – 1,000 subscribers and 4,000 public watch hours (or 10 M Shorts views).
+To begin with, your biggest goal will be to hit the threshold to join the ad revenue share part of the YouTube Partner Program – 1,000 subscribers and 4,000 public watch hours (or 10 M Shorts views).